-Tebbe is a featured technology contributing writer at the Chicago Sun Times and is involved with civic organizations including the Field Museum of Chicago (Trustee and Executive Board Member), Economic Club of Chicago (Technology Committee Member), Aspen Institute (1999 Crown Fellow), Chicago Entrepreneur Council (Board Member), 1871 (Board Member, Office of the President Member).
+Tebbe is a featured technology contributing writer at the Chicago Sun Times and is involved with civic organizations including the Field Museum of Chicago (Trustee and Executive Board Member), Economic Club of Chicago (Technology and Program Committee Member), Aspen Institute (1999 Crown Fellow), Chicago Entrepreneur Council (Executive Board Member), 1871 (Executive Committee and Board Member).

 He has received numerous awards and honors including University of Illinois College of Engineering’s “Alumni Award for Distinguished Service”, Ernst and Young “Entrepreneur of the Year” Finalist, University of Illinois “Chicago Illini of the Year”, Chicago Area Entrepreneurship Hall of Fame Inductee, Crain's Chicago Business's "40 under 40", Microsoft’s “Solution Provider Partner of the Year", and Sm@rt Reseller's "Smart 25" Executive.